jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes The configuration DSL is mainly a shortcut to create an authentication class that includes correct modules and has certain methods overridden as needed.
+.notes The configuration DSL is a shortcut to create an authentication class that includes correct modules and has certain methods overridden as needed.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout

   account_model do
     if request.params['admin']
       Admin